poppinace/indexnet_matting/README.md

   year={2019}
 }
 ```

-## Disclaimer
+## Permission and Disclaimer
-As covered by the ADOBE IMAGE DATASET LICENSE AGREEMENT, the trained models included in this repository can only be used and distributed for non-commercial purposes.
+This code is only for non-commercial purposes.
+As covered by the ADOBE IMAGE DATASET LICENSE AGREEMENT, the trained models included in this repository can only be used/distributed for non-commercial purposes.
 Anyone who violates this rule will be at his/her own risk.